1 of 2.

 Where does the mind end and the world begin, anyway?

-I learned about the “Extended Mind Thesis” in a New Yorker profile in 2018.
-It featured Andy Clark, one of the philosophers and cognitive scientists behind the theory, which essentially shares that the mind does not exclusively reside in the brain, or even the body, but extends beyond and into the physical world.
+The “Extended Mind Thesis,” originally established by philosopher and cognitive scientists Andy Clark and David Chalmers in 1998, shares that the mind does not exclusively reside in the brain, or even the body, but extends beyond and into the physical world.

 For instance, let’s say you have an important notebook.
 Inside this notebook, you write down valuable information that you rely on regularly.
-If you lose this notebook, you’re actually losing part of your mind.
+If you lose this notebook, according to this theory, you’re actually losing part of your mind.

 *

-While spiders don’t write or publish (well, besides Charlotte in Charlotte’s Web), they do carefully build webs and wait patiently within their center, open to vibrations of their world.
-When I decide to write, I’m open to vibrations.
+While spiders don’t write or publish (well, besides Charlotte in Charlotte’s Web), they do carefully build webs and wait patiently within their centers, open to vibrations.
+So when I decide to write, I’m like a spider — open to vibrations.

-Writing as we often understand it (solitary, at the keyboard) is simply one part of a larger, more expansive cycle.
-Writing is an entire process, much of it enmeshed in the world.
+Writing as we often understand it (solitary, at the keyboard) might be one part of a larger, more expansive cycle.
+Writing is an entire process, much of it enmeshed in the world and activated through lived research of all kinds.
+Spiders’ webs are extensions of their minds, acting as an expanded sensory organ.
+Likewise, writing is a way of extending our perception and connection to the universe.
+Writing is webbing — in the world.

-The first draft of writing is always in the world.
-Sometimes it’s drafted in the air.
-Conversations let us understand the contours of an idea and publish something ephemerally for a moment, starting the process.
+The beginning of writing happens in the world.
+It starts with vibrations.
+Sometimes it's first drafted in the air, like when we have a useful chat with someone, helping us map out the contours of an idea.
+We can publish something ephemerally for a moment, starting the process.